pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 The schema corresponds exactly to the first 3 columns of our spreadsheet.
 What about the 4th column?
 The one that was expressed with a formula.
-For that, we are going to use a so called "virtual view".
+For that, we are going to use a so-called "virtual view".
 You can think of a virtual view as an SQL statement that is kept up-to-date at all times.